 “But God will have a people upon the earth to maintain the Bible, and the Bible only, as the standard of all doctrines and the basis of all reforms.
 The opinions of learned men, the deductions of science, the creeds or decisions of ecclesiastical councils, as numerous and discordant as are the churches which they represent, the voice of the majority—not one nor all of these should be regarded as evidence for or against any point of religious faith.
 Before accepting any doctrine or precept, we should demand a plain ‘Thus saith the Lord’ in its support.”
 Great Controversy, 595.

-Adventist participation with the World Council of Churches and the National Council of Churches – two ecclesiastical bodies known for their departure from the Scriptures on gay marriage and other Biblical issues – are examples of the dangers in having close ecumenical entanglements.
-It makes you wonder if we are beginning to embrace the policies and ideology of the other denominations, who openly embrace gay marriage.
+The World Council of Churches and the National Council of Churches – two ecclesiastical bodies known for their departure from the Scriptures on gay marriage and other Biblical issues – are examples of the dangers that the modern church is facing.

 So what does this mean for our future?
 The future of Adventism must be grounded on the understanding of the authority of the Holy Scriptures.
-Divine revelation needs to always trumps church policy, popular culture and peoples’ feelings.
+Divine revelation needs to always be the final authority.
+It must supersede church policy, popular culture and peoples’ feelings.
 We must always “speak the truth in love.”
 (Ephesians 4:15).